naoko6124/KingsPawn/README.md

 # King's Game

-A strategy game on a hexagon tile-based board with fantasy-like characters, developed for the 15th Game Jam at Facens' Plugin.
+A strategy game on a hexagon tile-based board with fantasy-like characters, developed for the 15th Game Jam at Facens Plugin.

 ## Documentation